 •Board Certified - City, County and Local Government Law

 2300 Maitland Center Parkway Suite 100 Maitland, FL 32751

 Cliff Shepard is a University of Florida grad and practices local government law, complex commercial litigation, real estate development, insurance defense and construction law.
 He is Board Certified in City, County and Local Government Law.

-Cliff has been named to The Best Lawyers in America© and Orlando’s Best Lawyers (2017-2020) and is also recognized as one of Florida’s ‘Legal Elite’© by Florida Trend Magazine and a Florida Super Lawyer©
+Cliff has been named to The Best Lawyers in America©, Florida's Legal Elite and Orlando’s Best Lawyers for many years and is also recognized as a Florida Super Lawyer©.